Board of Directors 2018-2019

 Daniel who is currently in his third year of a three-year term as a Director on our Board is a Chartered Accountant/CPA who has held his CPA designation since 2014.
 He has over five years of public accounting experience and has now moved into the municipal sector in the role of Finance and Support Services Supervisor at the Ottawa Valley Waste Recovery Centre.
 Born and raised in the Ottawa Valley, Daniel is also a volunteer for Carefor's Volunteer Income Tax Program which hosts free tax preparation clinics and arranges for volunteers to complete income tax and benefit returns for eligible individuals who have a modest income and simple tax situations.

 Kim Drake, Director

-Kim was a community representative on our Resource and Audit Committee and Executive Compensation Committee and has had exposure to the workings of the Hospital through her active participation on these committees.
-Her professional background is in the accounting field and she is currently the Coordinator of the business program at Algonquin College in the Ottawa Valley.
+Kim is excited to be starting her second term as a Board member.
+She is currently Chair of the Board Quality and Patient Safety Committee.
+She is also an active member on the Governance Committee as well as the Resource and Audit Committee and has had exposure to the workings of the Hospital through her active participation on these committees.
+Kim is also the Treasurer of the PRH Foundation and is an active volunteer in the community.
+Her professional background is in the accounting/operations field and she is currently the Coordinator and full time professor of the Accelerated Business Diploma Program at Algonquin College's Waterfront Campus.